 - National Freight Data Hub: Discussion Paper #1 PDF: 112 KB

-Workshops were held in Melbourne and Brisbane in early December prior to the end of the consultation period.
+Workshops were held in Melbourne and Brisbane in early December with around 50 people attending.

 Below is a list of non-confidential submissions received, in alphabetical order.

 The Department is not responsible for the content of these submissions, which remains the responsibility of the original authors, and submissions do not represent the views of the Department.

 To the extent permitted by law, the Commonwealth disclaims liability to any person or organisation in respect of anything done, or omitted to be done, in reliance upon information contained in any of the submissions.

 |Australian Local Government Association||PDF: 643 KB|

 |City of Canning||PDF: 617 KB|

 |Deakin University||PDF: 1238 KB|